1Password/scim-examples/beta/podman/README.md

 ## Prerequisites

 > **Note**
->
-> 📚 Before proceeding, review the [Preparation Guide](/PREPARATION.md) at the root of this repository.

 - AMD64/ARM64 VM or bare metal server with a Podman-supported Linux distribution (usually RHEL)
 - Create a public DNS A record that points to the public IP address of the Linux server for your SCIM bridge.
 For example, `scim.example.com`.